A beautiful country with an attractive investment climate

 Portugal has international schools in all major cities and the Algarve and luxury shopping centres.
 Stores of almost every main brand can be found in the larger cities and also the Algarve.
 Portugal also offers many recreational facilities ranging from national parks with walking centres, highly sought after golf courses, large football stadiums and many cultural centres and events.

-Portugal is considered the economic prodigy of Europe, also due to the tourism industry
+Portugal is considered the economic prodigy of Europe, also thanks to the tourist industry

 Portugal, once labelled as a hidden secret among European holiday destinations, has meanwhile developed into the "place to be" of Europe.
 In addition to the popularity of Lisbon as a city trip destination, the beautiful city of Porto and the nearby historic university city of Coimbra are also gaining fame.
 The beautiful silver coast, situated between Coimbra and Lisbon, and the sun-drenched south of the Algarve have been considered top holiday destinations for years.
 But the Douro-Valley or the Alentejo are also excellent examples of a successful and sustainable strategy in green tourism as well as gastronomic tourism.